maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 ios_release: true
 ---

-The Rocket.Chat team is excited to announce the release of Rocket.Chat iOS 1.7.1 with the following feature highlights: support for custom OAuth providers, custom registration fields, channel creation from the app and various performance improvements.
+We're excited to announce the release of Rocket.Chat iOS 1.7.1 with the following feature highlights:

+- Support for custom OAuth providers
+- Custom registration
+fields
+- Channel creation from the app and various performance improvements.

 ## Featured Contributor